Yamanaka-Lab-TUAT/phase-field_GPU_benchmark/README.md

-# Python codes for CHiMaD phase-field workshop XIV
+# Python codes GPU computing of phase-field models
 This repository shares Python codes for GPU computing of phase-field simulations.
 All the codes can be executed on Google Colaboratory.